How to stop your dog from gate-crashing picnics in the Park

 - Chicken bones or fatty snacks

-The sooner that you spot that your dog has eaten any of these food stuffs, the easier it is for you to take the necessary action to obtain treatment for him.
+The sooner you spot that your dog has eaten any foodstuffs, the easier it is for you to take the necessary action to obtain treatment for him.

 Safety in the Park

-The best advice we can give is to be aware of your dog at all times, and take responsibility for their behaviour.
-Enjoy your walks to the park this summer with your best buddy.
+The best advice we can give is to be aware of your dog and take responsibility for their behaviour.
+Enjoy your walks to the Park this summer with your best buddy.